 - Those participating in an Asbury University Study Abroad program may also need to submit a nonrefundable housing deposit.
 This deposit will be credited towards their tuition cost.

-- Registration will take place only upon final approval by the Academic Dean and confirmation from the host agency of acceptance into their program.
+- Registration will take place only upon final approval by the Vice Provost for Academic Affairs and confirmation from the host agency of acceptance into their program.

 - These procedures and policies are in addition to those required by the host agency and are considered to be of final authority in determining participation.